 Most of us know not to pack valuables, but it’s also important to strategize what you do pack.
 I used to be a horrible over-packer.
 Huge heavy bags that wouldn’t qualify as a carryon, even for short weekend trips.
 Now I make sure everything matches everything else and ask myself if I really plan to wear everything I take with me.
 Only one “extra” outfit is allowed.
 I have to remind Megan that just because one or two outfits are super cute doesn’t mean she should take up half her suitcase with these clothes if she can’t wear them with anything else.

 And while Scott didn’t mention this, another benefit of packing light so you can bring a carryon is that you improve your chances of getting voluntarily bumped off an overbooked flight. 😀 This can easily mean a few hundred dollars in future travel and maybe even a confirmed upgrade.
+If you have an upcoming trip, you should shop now for pain relief medication so you’re prepared in case of emergencies.

 Scott doesn’t seem to distinguish between checking in online and printing your boarding passes from home.
 While he suggests doing both, I only check-in online.
 This is the key part.
 As soon as you check-in, your seat is relatively safe.
 It also makes sure you have an assigned seat (assuming you didn’t already select one, which you should have).
 Without being checked in or having an assigned seat, you could be involuntarily bumped, which is not good.